 After permissions, the most important decision data publishers need to make is around licensing.
 A clear licence determines what can be legally done (and not done) with the data you make available on your site.

-In this context, a licence is a legal statement of what can and cannot be done with copyright works.
+In this context, a license is a legal statement of what can and cannot be done with copyright works.

 When you provide a licence for others to reuse your data, you are giving them permission to use that data in prescribed ways.
 You should think carefully about how you license your data, as some forms of licence cannot be revoked.